Children of Anguish and Anarchy: Reception

-The book received positive receptions from book reviewers and readers alike and was among the most anticipated book of 2024.
+The book received positive receptions from book reviewers and readers alike and was among the most anticipated books of 2024.
 The book was a Publishers Weekly bestseller.
 Adeyemi appeared as a guest on ABC News to speak on the book.
-A review from Locus praised the novel stating "Children of Anguish and Anarchy is fast-paced, relentless in its action scenes and offers a compelling and decisive conclusion to a series that has made its author renowned and multi-award winning."
+A review from Locus praised the novel, stating "Children of Anguish and Anarchy is fast-paced, relentless in its action scenes and offers a compelling and decisive conclusion to a series that has made its author renowned and multi-award winning."
 A mixed review from Kirkus Reviews called the book "a thrilling, climactic storm with an abrupt conclusion."